fledge-iot/fledge/docs/91_version_history.rst

        - New controls have been added in the menu pane of the GUI to allow nested commands to be collapsed or expanded, resulting in a smaller menu display.
        - A new user interface option has been added to the control menu to create control pipelines.
-       - The user interface has been updated such that if the backend system is not available then the user interface components are made insensitive.
+       - The user interface has been updated such that if the backend system is not available then the user interface components are made non-interactive & blur.
        - The interface for updating the filters has been improved when multiple filters are being updated at once.
        - New controls have been added to the asset browser to pause the automatic refresh of the data and to allow shuffling back and forth along the timeline.
        - The ability to move backwards and forwards in the timeline of the asset browser graph has been added.